openstack/kuryr-kubernetes/doc/source/installation/devstack/basic.rst

 * If you have multiple network interfaces, you need to set ``HOST_IP`` variable to the IP on the interface you want to use as DevStack's primary.
-* ``KURYR_K8S_LBAAS_USE_OCTAVIA`` can be set to False if you want more lightweight installation.
-In that case installation of Glance and Nova will be omitted.
 * If you already have Docker installed on the machine, you can comment out line starting with ``enable_plugin devstack-plugin-container``.